Dry Van Shipping

 Dry Van shipping is what most people think of when they think of shipping.
 It is the most common mode in logistics management, if you see a semi-truck on the road chances are it is pulling a dry van trailer.
 The term ‘dry van’ comes from the fact that the trailer keeps the goods inside dry and protected from the elements such as rain or road debris.
 Dry van will work for any kind of shipment that does not have a special requirement such as temperature control.

-- Faster Delivery – When compared to LTL, dry van is always going to ship faster due to the fact that the freight is going directly to your destination.
+When compared to LTL and other more complex modes, dry van is always going to ship faster due to the simplicity that is involved.

-- Competitive Rates – Dry load shipping is in high demand but there is also a large amount of dry van truck drivers.
-This results in a competitive and fair price that can always be reached.
+Dry load shipping is in high demand but there is also a large amount of dry van truck drivers.
+This results in competitive and fair prices for you.

 Price Affecting Factors of Dry Van Services